The Advantages of Using Steel in Construction

 Steel is Strong

 Steel is synonymous with strength and durability.
-As a raw material, steel has extremely high tensile strength and an excellent strength-to-weight ratio meaning that it will never twist, bend or buckle, no matter how much pressure it is under.
+As a raw material, it has extremely high tensile strength and an excellent strength-to-weight ratio meaning that it will never twist, bend or buckle, no matter how much pressure it is under.

 Steel is also non-combustible, unlike wood.
 It does not rot like wood does.
 Galvanised steel is quite impervious to corrosion and bugs and insects such as termites have no appetite for it.
 It’s as reliable as you can get when it comes to building materials and requires very minimal maintenance and care.
 You can always count on steel for strength.